xredian/vk_post_statistic/README.md

 Here you can select the period for which data needed, and the necessary values.

 After clicking *submit button* data will be displayed.
-Also there will be a *Download button* which allows to download the graphic.
+Also there will be a *Download link* which allows to download the graphic.

 ![picture](./pictures/graphic1.png)